cvondrick/vatic/README.md

 Intel has created an excellent annotation tool with the latest technologies. https://github.com/opencv/cvat

-This project is archived, and no further updates are expected.
+The project below is archived, and no further updates are expected.

 July 2020